junglesta/wherenodoctor/_posts/2016-01-03-green-pages.md

 - 500 mg (which have 300 mg of chloroquine)

-_Dosage for_ chloroquine phosphate by mouth—using 250 mg tablets
+_Dosage for_ chloroquine phosphate by mouth, using 250 mg tablets

 For treatment of non-resistant malaria: